 The core businesses of the company consist of credit card business (and its related products & services) and personal loan business.
-In the first half of 2017, each business’s total receivables are shown in the chart below.
+In the third quarter of 2017, each business’s total receivables are shown in the chart below.

 The major sources of income are interest income and fee income.
 The other revenues consist of income from Circle loan and miscellaneous, details shown in the chart below.

 Summaries of the Bank of Thailand Regulatory changes effective on 1st September 2017

 According to the Bank of Thailand updated rules governing credit cards and personal loans to curb public overspending; summaries of the regulatory changes and the affects to the company are as follows:

 Impacts of the Bank of Thailand regulatory changes on the company

 - The new credit limit for credit card and personal loans will come into effect for new applicants for the loans only.
 Consequently existing customer will be motivated to retain their credit limit resulting in a better portfolio quality

 - Total portfolio growth may decline due to lower in credit limit for new applicants both credit card and personal loan.